pal03377/master-thesis/thesis.typ

 // Note: Motivate scientifically why solving this problem is necessary.
 What kind of benefits do we have by solving the problem?
 In this section, we explore the potential benefits of addressing the identified issues in Athena, specifically its constrained approach to generating feedback suggestions and its current inability to support programming exercises.

 Quality feedback to students holds significant importance.
 To this end, equipping tutors with the necessary support to improve their feedback delivery is crucial.
 This support allows tutors to allocate more time to challenging assessments.
-Evaluations, both positive and negative, not only document students' knowledge but also play a pivotal role in shaping their learning and motivation~@wulf2010feedback.
+Evaluations by tutors, both positive and negative, not only document students' knowledge but also play a pivotal role in shaping their learning and motivation~@wulf2010feedback.
 As such, these assessments must be conducted with care and effectiveness~@sabilah2018openended.

 Second, extending Athena to support programming exercises aligns with Artemis's strengths and addresses a significant gap in its current functionality.
 By enabling Athena to generate feedback suggestions for programming exercises, we align the capabilities of Athena with the fundamental features of Artemis, thereby creating a more seamless and comprehensive user experience for tutors.
 By extension, the experience for students will improve as well, as they will receive more timely, consistent and thorough feedback on their submissions.